manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 		ls -al | grep xdpyinfo
 		</copy>
 		```

 		Result: The oracle user has execute privileges.

 		```
 		-rwxr-xr-x   1 root root      38112 Feb 23  2015 xdpyinfo
 		```

-	1. If the `oracle` user does not have executable privileges, log in as root and execute this command.
+	1. If the `oracle` user does not have executable privileges, log in as root and run this command.

 		```
 		$ <copy>xhost +SI:localuser:oracle</copy>
 		```

 		Result:

 		```
 		localuser:oracle being added to access control list
 		```